dray-cyber/googlecontroller/README.md

 Push a sound to Google home
 - `url` an audio file URL
-- `ignore` ignore if audio is playing and play it regardless if ignore=True and only play if not playing if ignore=False or is not specified.
+- `ignore` ignore if audio is playing and play it regardless if ignore=True and only play if not playing.If ignore is not specified it will be set to False.
 - `contentType` the audio file content type

 ### .volume(volumelevel):